rdkcentral/rdkservices/docs/api/FrameRatePlugin.md

 <a name="getFrmMode"></a>
 ## *getFrmMode*

-(Version 2) Returns the current auto framerate mode.
+Returns the current auto framerate mode.

 ### Events